markdown-extended/manifest/mde-manifest.md

     ### Title level 3 (HTML tag `h3`)

-Optionally, ATX titles can be "closed" using a random number of sharps at the end of the text:
+OPTIONALLY, ATX titles can be "closed" using a random number of sharps at the end of the text:

     ### Title level 3 (HTML tag `h3`) ##